Competition

 person who is not suspected of being a party to the breach or intended breach

-or whose behaviour is not the subject of the investigation shall not be entered
+or whose behaviour is not the subject of the investigation must not be entered

 (a) gives